 There is a lot of misunderstanding about heirs’ property.
 Having the wrong information might cause you to make the wrong decision about your land.
-Call the Center (843-745-7055) to schedule a free, one-hour “Advice and Counsel” session with the Center’s attorney to better understand the risks, responsibilities and rights of owning heirs’ property.
+Call the Center (843-745-7055) to schedule one, free hour “Advice and Counsel” with an attorney to find out what you need to know.

 Here are some common “Myths and Truths” about heirs’ property ownership:

 MYTH: Heirs’ property is the best way to own and maintain family land.

 TRUTH: NO…Owning land as heirs-in-common is unstable and the land can be easily lost.